eorroe/NodeList.js/README.md

 **NO JOIN METHOD** Completely useless!!

-## New Methods

-**There's most likely other methods that should exist that I can't think of right now feedback please!**

 # My wish

-My wish would be to have all modern browsers implement `NodeList` like how this script does.
-Obviously in a much better way (because this is technically a hack IMO).
+My wish would be to have all modern browsers implement `NodeList` like this.

 # Who/What is this for?